department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.diagnosticReport-intro.md

 - `identifier` will have cross reference to original source
 - `status` is `final` or `preliminary`
 - `effectiveDateTime` when the specimen was captured
-- `issued` is the lab report timestamp
+- `issued` is the lab report complete timestamp
 - `performer` is the lab report author as contained Organization and/or Practitioner
 - `specimen` are the specimen details as contained Specimen
 - `result` are the lab result details as contained Observation